Ace7260/Shiny-waddle/README.md

 - Feel free to be creative and add your personal touch to the challenges.
 - Don't hesitate to ask questions or seek clarification if needed.
 - Have fun coding and improving your HTML/CSS skills!
+- Check out the developer's website [here](https://ace7260.github.io) to see more of their work!

 If you have any questions or need assistance, don't hesitate to reach out.
 Happy coding! 🚀